Keeping men healthier

 Keeping men healthier for longer will not only improve the quality of life for men as they age, but also save healthcare providers billions of dollars.

-Leading the way for reproductive and male health research is Professor Lee Smith who joined the University of Newcastle in 2017 as Pro Vice-Chancellor for the Faculty of Science after more than a decade at the University of Edinburgh.
+Leading the way for reproductive and male health research is Professor Lee Smith, Pro Vice-Chancellor of the College of Engineering, Science and Environment.

 Professor Smith, who has an impressive record as an international research innovator in reproductive genetics and endocrinology, is leading a team of University of Newcastle researchers working to understand how testosterone is produced by the body and how it works to promote all aspects of male health.